Deployable Prototype Testing and Control Allocation of the CABLESSail Concept for Solar Sail Shape Control and Momentum Management: Introduction

 The technology needed to make solar sails a reality has advanced substantially over the past decades~\citep{Berthet2024-mi}.
 A number of solar sail flights have been performed with varying degrees of success, including JAXA's IKAROS~\citep{tsuda2013achievement}, the Planetary Society's LightSail~2~\citep{spencer2021lightsail}, Gama Alpha~\citep{ancona2025recent}, as well as NASA's NanoSail-D~\citep{johnson2011nanosail}, NEA Scout~\citep{lockett2020near,pezent2021contingency}, and ACS3~\citep{wilkie2021overview,amodio2025dynamical} solar sails.
 These flight experiments have largely served as technology demonstration missions to advance the maturity of solar sail technology.
 Next-generation solar sail designs, such as NASA's Solar Cruiser~\citep{pezent2021preliminary}, Solar Polar Imager~\citep{thomas2020solar}, Space Weather Investigation Frontier (SWIFT)~\citep{Johnson2025-lt}, and HIPERSail~\citep{wilkie2021overview} are notably larger than previously-flown solar sails.
 This will allow them to move beyond technology demonstrations and start performing impactful science.

 Larger solar sails will come with a greater degree of structural flexibility~\citep{pimienta2019heliogyro,brownell2023time,Boni2023-mb}, which leads to non-ideal sail shapes~\citep{Huang2021-ba,Hibbert2021-xg,Wang2025-ql}.
 Deformation in the sail structure and its membrane can result in a significant misalignment between the solar sail's center of mass and center of pressure, which results in large disturbance torques acting on the spacecraft~\citep{gauvain2023solar}.
 A typical solar sail will be equipped with a reaction-wheel-based attitude control system~\citep{inness2023momentum} that will saturate in the presence of large disturbance torques, necessitating momentum management~\citep{Tyler2024,inness2023momentum,shen2025solar}.
 Momentum management is particularly challenging for solar sails, as propellant-free solutions are desired to enable long-duration missions.
 Less-traditional actuators have been explored for this purpose, including an active mass translator (AMT) that shifts the solar sail's center of mass through a planar translation mechanism between portions of the solar sail's bus~\citep{inness2023momentum} and reflectivity control devices (RCDs) that generate out-of-plane torques by adjusting the reflectivity properties of patches embedded into the sail membrane that are inclined at a tent angle~\citep{heaton2023reflectivity}.
 As an example, NASA's Solar Cruiser is designed to use an AMT to generate in-plane (yaw/pitch) momentum management torques and RCDs to generate out-of-plane (roll) momentum management torques~\citep{inness2023momentum}.
 Other actuators and concepts have been developed for similar purposes, which can be found in~\citet{gong2019review,fu2016solar}.
-Many of these actuators, including the AMT, face scalability challenges for solar sails larger than Solar Cruiser.
+Many of these actuators, including the AMT, face scalability challenges for solar sails larger than Solar Cruiser, as their operating principle involves the indirect cancellation of disturbance torques due to undesirable deformations in the shape of the solar sail~\cite{gong2019review}.
+The magnitude of these disturbance torques increases with larger solar sails, which requires larger and heavier actuators to indirectly cancel out their effect.
 There are also technological challenges associated with RCDs, such as embedding them within the solar sail membrane and providing them with power far from the solar sail bus.
 This points to the pressing need to develop new momentum management actuation technology that will enable the design and flight of the next generation of large solar sails~\citep{spencer2019solar}.